 Few individuals have had as profound an impact on science as Italian physicist and astronomer Galileo Galilei, whose groundbreaking inventions and discoveries earned him the title “father of modern science.”

-With contributions in math, physics, and astronomy, Galileo’s innovative, experiment-driven approach to science is not limited to the Italian experiment discussed above and made him a key figure of the Scientific Revolution of the 16th and 17th centuries.
+With contributions in math, physics, and astronomy, Galileo’s innovative, experiment-driven approach to science is not limited to the Italian experiment discussed above and made him a key figure of the 16th and 17th centuries Scientific Revolution.